spammusubii/odin-recipes/README.md

 # Recipe Website
 ## Developer: Justin

-This is a recipe website to showcase different easy to make recipes.
+This is a recipe website to showcase easy to make dishes.

-I have used HTML, CSS, and JavaScript to build this website.
+I used HTML, CSS, and JavaScript to build this website.